 Get a Free Ginny's Pressure Cooker Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at our law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in Ginny's Pressure Cooker Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in Ginny's Pressure Cooker Lawsuits.
 We are handling individual litigation nationwide and currently representing burn injury victims in all 50 states.

 Free Confidential Ginny's Pressure Cooker Lawsuit Evaluation: Again, if you or a loved one suffered serious burns or other serious injuries caused by exploding pressure cookers, you should contact our law firm immediately for a free review of your potential case.
 You may be entitled to recover damages and financial compensation for medical bills and lost wages by filing a pressure cookers lawsuit and our lawyer can help.